tejas-raskar/noted.md/README.md

 You will need a Gemini API key before starting to convert files.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

 Run `notedmd config` initially to configure your AI provider.
+You can choose between:
+  - Gemini API (recommended)
-Ollama support soon!
+  - Ollama

 You can change the Gemini API key in one of two ways: